OpenIndiana/oi-docs/docs/handbook/getting-started.md

 #### Method 1

 * Applies to the experimental releases of July 2016 and all subsequent (newer) releases.
+    * For example: The OpenIndiana Hipster 2016.10 release uses this method.

 #### Method 2